Universal-Basic-Compute/serenissima/backend/docs/engine.md

 3. The AI makes strategic decisions about lease adjustments based on:
    - Building income and maintenance costs
    - Land value and location
-   - Market rates for similar buildings
+   - Contract rates for similar buildings
    - Overall financial goals
 4. When lease adjustments are made:
    - Building records are updated with new lease amounts